SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation: Learning Delicate Object In-hand Rotation

 To initialize RL fine-tuning, we set $\pi^0_{\mathtt{RL}} = \pi_{\mathtt{IL}}$ and deploy it on the real robot to collect data.
 To enable effective data collection for training the Q-function, we introduce an exploration strategy by injecting Gaussian noise with small standard deviations into the distal joints.
 At each iteration, we use the most recent policy $\pi^n_{\mathtt{RL}}$ to collect a dataset $\mathcal{D}^{n}_{\mathtt{RL}}$.
 For training, we aggregate this RL dataset with the original imitation learning dataset, i.e., $\mathcal{D}_{\mathtt{IL}} \cup \mathcal{D}^n_{\mathtt{RL}}$.

-For RL fine-tuning, we incorporate two types of reward signals.
-The first type consists of task-specific rewards $r_{\mathtt{task}}$ provided by human annotators.
-For each trajectory, a human labels segments as ``good” if the object is rotating and ``bad” otherwise.
+For RL fine-tuning, we use a task-specific reward $r_{\mathtt{task}}$ provided by human annotators.\footnote[2]{An earlier version of this paper incorrectly stated that we also use a tactile component in the reward function.
+In fact, the version of the policy shown here does not make use of explicit tactile rewards.
+However, it still optimizes behavior based on real-world tactile data, and incorporates tactile information when fine-tuning through the human-provided labels.} For each trajectory, while viewing a playback of camera and tactile data, a human labels segments as ``good” if the object is rotating and ``bad” otherwise.
 We refer to this as semi-sparse reward labeling.
 Compared to sparse rewards, where only the final timestep is labeled based on whether the agent achieves the goal, this approach provides richer feedback across different parts of a trajectory.
 At the same time, unlike dense rewards, our reward labels do not require overly complex state estimation or engineering in the real-world setup.

-The second type of reward signals is derived directly from tactile sensor observations.
-At a high level, our goal is to encourage the agent to reduce excessive contact forces (captured by capacitive readings) while increasing exploratory contacts (reflected in a higher number of PVDF spikes, i.e., making and breaking contact with the object).
-Formally, the tactile reward is defined as: